35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 Unsurprisingly, this is reflected in relatively low levels of owner-occupation - 30% of housing stock in Southwark, 32% in Peckham, compared to 60% nationally.
 Correspondingly, the social rent levels are relatively high – 44% of housing in Peckham, compared to 23% across London and 17% nationally.
 The remaining 24% of Peckham households are in private accommodation, where they are likely to be paying at least 41% of their gross income on housing costs.

-ACA accurately  conclude that *‘The role played by affordable housing is, accordingly, far greater here than elsewhere’.*
+ACA accurately  conclude that *‘The role played by affordable housing is, accordingly, far greater here than elsewhere’.* [^x]

 ### ACA – new homes yes, gentrification no